impress-org/givewp/readme.txt

 10. Use almost any payment gateway integration with GiveWP through our add-ons or by creating your own add-on.

 == Changelog ==
+= 3.1.0: October 25th, 2023 =
+* Feature: Donor prefixes can now easily be reordered in the Donor Name block
+* Feature: The form goal is now changeable from the Design mode of the Form Builder
+* Enhancement: The form goal amount now better displays the currency amount
+* Enhancement: The first time a form (in the form builder) is saved, the title is used as the page slug
+* Fix: Minor wording improvement on the login block
+* Fix: Added a give_user_info_fields_user_info filter to allow for customizing the user info fields
+* Fix: Links on the donor list table now work properly on sub-directory WordPress instances
+* Fix: Resolved an issue where errors failed to display on older forms upon donation submission
+* Fix: Multi-form, form grid, and totals shortcodes no longer throw a warning
+* Fix: Multi-form goal block no longer throws an error when filtering by form
+* Fix: Multi-form and progress bar goals no longer throw an error for themes that return false for get_theme_support

 = 3.0.3: October 20th, 2023 =
 * Fix: Using the multi-form shortcode with the ids attribute no longer causes a fatal error
 * Fix: Forms no longer have fatal errors on Elementor websites when the Display Content option is enabled